TAMustafa/ai_portfolio/README.md

 - `npm run dev` — start Vite dev server
 - `npm run build` — type-check + build for production
 - `npm run preview` — preview the production build

+## i18n (react-i18next)

+- Provider: `frontend/src/i18n/I18nProvider.tsx`
+- Resources: `frontend/src/i18n/translations.json`
+- Usage in components:
+  - `const { t, lang, setLang } = useI18n()`
+  - `t('nav.portfolio')`
+- Language persisted in `localStorage` and `<html lang>` is kept in sync.

+## Scrolling and Navigation

+- The homepage uses an internal scroll container (`#scroll-container`) with snap sections.
+- The header and scroll dots offset the fixed header height; intersections are tuned for accurate section highlighting.
+- Project pages have their own scroll container (`h-screen overflow-y-auto pt-20`) so layout remains consistent.
+- Navigating from a project page to a section on the homepage smoothly navigates to `/:lang` and scrolls to the target section.

 ## Production Config